UshurbakiyevDavlat/BlogApi/README.md

 idea to set a strict project-level permissions policy such that only authenticated users can view the API.
 Then make view-level or custom permissions more accessible as needed on specific API endpoints.

+User authentication is one of the hardest areas to grasp when first working with web APIs.
+Without the benefit of a monolithic structure, we as developers have to deeply understand and configure our HTTP request/response cycles appropriately.
+Django REST Framework comes with a lot of built-in support for this process, including built-in TokenAuthentication.
+However developers must configure additional areas like user registration and dedicated urls/views themselves.
+As a result, a popular, powerful, and secure approach is to rely on the third-party packages dj-rest-auth and django-allauth to minimize the amount of code we have to write from scratch.